 We believe good authoring tools are characterised by ease, capability, accessibility, efficiency and branding potential.

-Ideally, your authoring tool should be the key driver of knowledge recall and retention through the utilization of a tool packed with ready-made templates for rapid lesson development, interactive learning and a dynamic learner-lesson relationship.
+Ideally, your authoring tool should be the key driver of knowledge recall and retention through the utilization of a tool packed with ready-made templates for rapid content development, interactive learning, and a dynamic learner-lesson relationship.

 Rote memorisation is a traditional learning process which has been used in myriad learning experiences over the years, however, has been repeatedly proved ineffective by learning and development professionals.
 This is why many traditional processes have been rightly neglected by L&D professionals as a result of their short-term success rate and irrelevance when compared to rapid developments and modern approaches to mobile learning technology.